Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 Corrosive is the element of bubbling acid and scalding bases; of raw destruction and the inexorable push towards entropy.

-Mechanically, corrosive effects tend to eat through defenses, applying the defenseless condition or the brittle affliction.
+Mechanically, corrosive effects tend to eat through defenses, applying the defenseless condition or the brittle affliction, or creating dangerous ground effects.